Kevin-Balderrama/safetynet/README.md

 http://localhost:8080/flood/stations?stations=1,5

-<a list of station_numbers> should be seperated by commas, returns empty list if non-existent
+<list of station_numbers> should be seperated by commas, returns empty list if non-existent

 ```mermaid
 sequenceDiagram